-Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, and applicable management of the Clerk's Office and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, the Tax Collector, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.

-Report of Independent Accountant's on Compliance With Section 218.415, Florida Statutes, Local Government Investment Policies, and Florida Statutes Sections 28.35, 28.36 and 61.181
+Report of Independent Accountant on Compliance with Local Government Investment Policies, Article V Requirements and Florida Statutes 28.35, 28.36, and 61.181

-The Honorable Pat Frank Clerk of the Circuit Court Hillsborough County, Florida
+Honorable Pat Frank Clerk of the Circuit Court Hillsborough County, Florida

-We have examined the Hillsborough County, Florida Clerk of the Circuit Court's (Clerk) compliance with Section 218.415, Florida Statutes, the Local Government Investment Policies, and Sections 28.35 and 28.36, and 61.181, Florida Statutes, Clerks of the Circuit Courts, during the year ended September 30, 2019.
+We have examined the Hillsborough County, Florida Clerk of the Circuit Court's (Clerk) compliance with Section 218.415, Florida Statutes, the Local Government Investment Policies, and Sections 28.35 and 28.36, and 61.181, Florida Statutes, Clerks of the Circuit Courts, during the year ended September 30, 2020.
 Management is responsible for the Clerk's compliance with those requirements.
 Our responsibility is to express an opinion on the Clerk's compliance with the specified requirements based on our examination.